 Shortly past the Potaywadjo Spring Lean-to, on the shore of Pemadumcook Lake (try saying both of those quickly!) was supposed to be a view of Katahdin.
 The incoming clouds blocked that view, and continued to threaten rain.
 I kept going, stopping for a break about half an hour later at a stealth campsite, with probably a 2.5 mph pace.
 Rain on its way, I tried to keep the break short.

 After passing the lake, the trail turned west, following the Nahmakanta Stream.
 At some point, I passed a trail crew working at the campsite on the other side of the trail from the stream.
-It appeared they were building something, possibly a privy, but given the thread of rain and the long distance I still had to cover, I didn’t want to stop and break my momentum.
+It appeared they were building something, possibly a privy, but given the threat of rain and the long distance I still had to cover, I didn’t want to stop and break my momentum.

-The rain finally came, soaking my shoes and socks, and I slowed down a bit, allowing Slip ’n’ Slide to (Good Boy’s hiking partner) to catch up to me.
+The rain finally came, soaking my shoes and socks, and I slowed down a bit, allowing Slip ’n’ Slide (Good Boy’s hiking partner) to catch up to me.
 Her presence pushed me on a bit faster, and when she mentioned that her goal was to get to the next shelter before noon, I decided that’d be my goal as well.

 The rain subsided, and the very gradual uphill developed some (not terribly difficult) bumps, taking us along Nahmakanta Lake by both beach and cliff.
 We made it to the shelter just before noon, with a new milestone for both of us: 13 miles by 12 pm.